shrsr/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

 .. _aci_dev_guide_testing:

+//Let's start by copying an existing module---take vrf and create bd...get class correspond to payload.
+Show how to build a module on top of a related module.
 Testing ACI library functions
 =============================
 You can test your ``construct_url()`` and ``payload()`` arguments without accessing APIC hardware by using the following python script: